babydreamsy94/STREAM-SUITE/README.md

 ### Attendance Is Not Viewer Count

-Stream Suite cannot identify every silent viewer.
+StreamFolk cannot identify every silent viewer.

 An account is recorded as attending only after Streamer.bot receives a supported observable event, such as: